-Everywhere in the Danish capital, on the bus, train, metro, billboard, and in the newspaper I see the eye-catching advertisement “Hopenhagen”.
-It was being invented as a gimmick to show the engagement of Copenhageners with climate change and the global call to action during a two-week long climate summit.
+Everywhere in the Danish capital, on the bus, train, metro, billboard, and in the newspaper I see all eye-catching advertisement “Hopenhagen”.
+It is being invented as a meme to show the engagement of Copenhageners with climate change and the global call to action during a two-week long climate summit.

 “Hopenhagen” is part of hundreds of the official COP15 cultural events that range from indoor an outdoor exhibitions, designs, crafts, architectures, galleries, art projects, films, songs, and many more that can be checked out at www.cop15culture.com